-This is a short version of the historical effects of humanities continuing shift of consciousness and its effects on organisational structures.
-For the full version, please see my upcoming book, or attend one of our Enterprise Agile Coaching bootcamp classes.
+This is a short version of the historical effects of humanity’s continuing shift of consciousness and its effects on organisational structures.
+For the full version, please see my upcoming book.
+Or alternatively, attend one of our Enterprise Agile Coaching Bootcamp classes.
 I offer no proof here, just the results.

 A NOTE ON THIS MODEL

 - No one person belongs to any of the stages of development.